project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 The probe kernel takes on the reverse role: every millisecond it records the most recent input value it recieved into memory.
-The host can later read this data back from memory.
-Once more, a configuration struct is defined which the host will populate and which the probe will add recorded data:
+The host can later read this data back.
+Once more, a configuration struct is defined which the host will populate and to which the probe will add recorded data:

 .. literalinclude:: probe.c
     :language: c